AdobeDocs/experience-manager-65.en/help/assets/administering-dynamic-media.md

 >
 >See [Dual Use Scenario](/help/sites-administering/scene7.md#dual-use-scenario) for times when you may want to use AEM integrated with Dynamic Media Classic along with Dynamic Media.

-If you are administering dynamic media, the following topics are of interest:
+If you are administering Dynamic Media, the following topics are of interest:

 * [Configuring Dynamic Media-Scene7 mode](config-dms7.md) &mdash; Use this configuration if you are a new Dynamic Media customer.
 * [Configuring Dynamic Media-Hybrid mode](config-dynamic.md) &mdash; Use this configuration if you are an existing Dynamic Media customer upgrading AEM.